cctomato/desk-edge-win/README.md

 http://msdn.microsoft.com/en-us/windows/hardware/gg487309.aspx

-## Submit the Ziti Desktop Edge application to Microsoft store
+## Submit the Zero Desktop Edge application to Microsoft store

 Build the application using the same step "Building a release" above, it will generate a msixuplod file in the Build_MSIX_APPXSetupFiles folder inside the Installer directory.
 Then login to microsoft partner portal and follow the below steps to submit the application to microsoft store.

-1. Go to Windows & xbox and create an application with the name Ziti Desktop Edge.
+1. Go to Windows & xbox and create an application with the name Zero Desktop Edge.
 Once this application name is reserved for you, you can create the submission.
 (One time step)
 2. Create a package flight and upload the msixupload file.
 When you click on save, it will validate the package.
 It will verify whether the applcation Id and name are matching to what is configured in the partner portal.
 If there are validation errors, you need to fix the errors first and upload the package again.
 You dont need to digitally sign the exe when you create the package, the partner portal will sign it for you.
 3. Once the package is validated and saved successfully, create a submission with this packge.
 Ziti application requires restricted capabilities like runFullTrust, localSystemServices and packagedServices.
 These capabilities are configured in the new Package aip file.
 So this submission has to be approved by the partner portal, when you submit it for the first time.
 You need to provide explanation stating why we need whose features and submit to the store for approval.